 Here are some best practices for creating SEO-friendly anchor text:

-- Relevant: Avoid vague terms like “click here” and ensure the anchor text clearly describes the linked page’s topic.
+- Avoid vague terms like “click here” and ensure the anchor text clearly describes the linked page’s topic.

 Identify Your Site’s Authority Pages

-Authority pages are those with high-quality backlinks, which signal to search engines that they are valuable.
+Authority pages have high-quality backlinks, which signal to search engines that they are valuable.
 The more backlinks a page has, the more authority it carries, and this authority can be passed to other pages via internal links.
+Strategically use these pages to pass authority to other relevant pages on your site, improving their chances of ranking.

 Support Your New Pages

+A solid internal linking strategy is especially crucial for new pages that haven’t yet earned many backlinks.
+For these pages, identify opportunities to link from existing content that’s already ranking well.
 Once you’ve compiled a list of relevant pages, incorporate internal links from each of them to your new page.
-This helps establish the page’s importance and encourages search engines to crawl and rank it more effectively.
+This helps establish the page’s importance and encourages search engines to crawl and rank it more effectively

 Build Smart Internal Links with Just One Click